dduyon2/NodeJS/README.md

-# SOOM
+# Soom

-Zoom Clone using NodeJS, WebRTC, and WebSockets.
+Zoom Clone using NodeJS, WebRTC and Websockets.